Internal waves in a 2D subcritical channel: Introduction

 \subsection{Relation to the oceanographic literature}

 The oceanographic literature contains some explorations of the scattering problem as discussed here (it is of considerable importance, e.g., in the study of mixing in the ocean \cite{MuLi:00b}).
 Longuet-Higgins \cite{Lo:69}, for example, considers the approximation to the scattering given by ray-tracing, as motivated by WKB solutions.
 This was clearly understood as a high-frequency approximation: M\"uller--Liu \cite[\S 5c]{MuLi:00a} note that ``One expects reflection theory to do the worst for low incident modenumbers.
 This is indeed the case.''
 Indeed, Baines \cite{Ba:71} performed a more refined analysis of plane-wave scattering that involved a Fredholm integral operator correcting the ray tracing approximation, which he too noted is inaccurate, especially at low wavenumbers.
 Baines worked in an ocean with no surface, however, rather than the finite channel under consideration here.
-Our approach is morally similar, but involves rigorous discussion of uniqueness of outgoing solutions, the derivation of the limiting absorption principle, and an analysis of the consequences of the spectral analysis for the time-domain forced problem.
-Our results on the scattering matrix quantitatively justify the assertion that the reflection theory approximates the scattering matrix, by showing that the error in this approximation is rapidly decaying in the wavenumber parameter.
+Our approach is morally similar, but involves rigorous discussion of uniqueness of outgoing solutions.
+Our results on the scattering matrix quantitatively justify the assertion that the reflection theory approximates the scattering matrix, by showing that the error in this approximation is rapidly decaying in the wavenumber parameter (this is the frequency-domain manifestation of the fact that the remainder term $R$ is smoothing).

+We remark that a previous version of this manuscript contained an account of the limiting absorption principle, concerning the convergence of $\lim_{\ep \downarrow 0} P(\lambda-i\ep)^{-1}$ to the outgoing resolvent described above, together with consequences for the long-time asymptotics in the time-dependent problem with periodic forcing.
+We have, however, discovered an error in this work, and anticipate returning to the question of the limiting absorption principle in a future work, employing a parametrix based on the bounce map similar to that in \cite{DyWaZw:21}.